 I was about fifteen, when I heard my first slap bass solo.
 Wow, it was explosive, stylized, and had tons of personality.
 I bought a cheap bass at a pawn shop and stared breaking strings trying to slap and pop.
-I loved discovering the bass then, and I love it more now.
+Music and the bass were like an undiscovered land, that I couldn’t get enough of.
+The draw to the instrument was intense, and I love it even more now.
 After about a year or two on electric bass guitar, I started on upright bass.
 I listened in awe to Charlie Parker and Dizzy Gillespie.
 They were so creative, and at such fast tempi.
 I wondered it I’d ever be able to play that fast.

 Bachelor Degree in Music Performance

 I quickly started working on my classical chops, when it was time for college.
 I went to Bradley University, in Peoria, IL (my home town).
-After a year or two, the Peoria Symphony had auditions and I was informed.
+After a year or two of classical study, I heard the Peoria Symphony was holding auditions and there were openings in the bass section.
 All summer I practiced and then won a spot in the orchestra.
-I was now in the union and pulling income from playing the bass.
+I was now in the union and pulling steady income from playing the bass.
 Around this time, I started doing some jazz gigs and musical theater.
 I did a few musicals in high school, but it wasn’t until I was a regular member in the Peoria Players pit, that I really started on my vast journey of musicals.

 New York City

 Almost immediately after graduation, I found myself in the Musical Theater circles.
 I was performing for new musicals and being hired to join creative teams, for arranging bass parts to new shows.
-One of my early summers I jumped around between three Off Broadway shows.
+NYC is such a magical artistic place.
+Only there could I play three Off Broadway shows, in one day.
 Many great credits started coming along too.
+A few years after arriving, I started recording for television.
 My bass playing can be heard on a musical television show called Smash.
 I recorded on both seasons and the album sales of the first reached Billboards Top Ten.
-Another honor was being the orchestrator for an Off Broadway show.
+This is where the Broadway career started taking off.
+In addition to playing on Off-Broadway shows, I also orchestrated an Off Broadway show.
+These experiences lead me to Broadway.
 I’m currently a substitute bassist for Wicked, and I get to play the show often.
-On call for many of the featured shows of the Broadway Stars, NYC has become my home.
-NYC is the place where I can perform new jazz with the most amazing musicians, continue my love of gospel music by performing with the most impressive choir (the Broadway Inspirational Voices, lead by Michael McElroy), and I get to use my various skills within the large amount of musical theater I perform.
+This finds me connected with all sorts of Broadway Stars, as I often play featured shows with these amazing artists.
+NYC has become my home.
+It’s the place where I can perform new jazz with the most amazing musicians, continue my love of gospel music by performing with the most impressive choir (the Broadway Inspirational Voices, lead by Michael McElroy), and I get to use my various skills within the large amount of musical theater I perform.

 Thanks for visiting my site.